 Forensic Evidence Collection for Texas Nurses

-- Discuss the role of the emergency department (ED) nurse in forensic evidence collection.
+- Discuss the role of the emergency department nurse in forensic evidence collection.

-- Describe basic evidence-collection guidelines, including documentation and evidence identification.
+- Describe basic evidence-collection guidelines, including evidence identification and documentation.

 - Explain the process for sexual assault examination using an evidence collection kit.

-- Outline evidence collection for common forensic situations.
+- Outline the steps of evidence collection and preservation for common forensic situations.